Kunsect/laradock/DOCUMENTATION/content/introduction/index.md

 ## Features

 - Easy switch between PHP versions: 7.1, 7.0, 5.6...
-- Choose your favorite database engine: MySQL, Postgres, MariaDB...
+- Choose your favorite database engine: MySQL, Postgres...
 - Run your own combination of software: Memcached, HHVM, Beanstalkd...
 - Every software runs on a separate container: PHP-FPM, NGINX, PHP-CLI...
 - Easy to customize any container, with simple edit to the `Dockerfile`.